Homemade Chocolate Syrup

 chocolate syrup being poured into a glass jar with a gold spoon laying to the left

-There are a number of brands out there.
+There are a number of brands of cocoa powder out there.
 Hershey’s Cocoa Powder and Nestlé Toll House Cocoa are pretty common and available at most grocery stores.

 If you want a more decadent chocolate flavor, a high-quality brand will make a big difference.
 Try Guittard Cocoa Rouge, Ghirardelli Cocoa Powder or King Arthur Black Cocoa Powder.
 You can even use dark cocoa powder to make dark chocolate syrups.